haberdashPI/german_track/_research/plans.md

 ## frequency analyses

 + try a trial-by-trial FFT

+### lower priority points
 - try a time-frequency analysis

-### minor points
-+ pair data - lines between the two conditions (or some such)
+- plot results on a scalp?

+### even lower priority
 - check on the outlier points, maybe there is an issue with the number of data points
 - try DSS instead of MCCA
 - try an FIR filter instead of FFT (should avoid lobes, consistent with